The Benefits of Quitting Smoking

 - 20 minutes after quitting: Your heart rate and blood pressure drop to a more normal level.

-- 12 hours after quitting: The carbon monoxide level in your blood drops to normal.
+- A few days after quitting: The carbon monoxide level in your blood drops to normal.

 - 2 weeks to 3 months after quitting: Your circulation improves, meaning your blood is pumped better and your lungs work better.

-- 10 years after quitting: The lung cancer death rate is about half that of a person who is still smoking.
-The risk of larynx and pancreatic cancer decreases.
+- 10 years after quitting: Your risk of lung cancer is about half of a person who still smokes.
+Your risk of bladder, esophageal, and kidney cancer decreases.

-- 15 years after quitting: The risk of coronary heart disease is that of a non-smoker.
+- 15 years after quitting: The risk of coronary heart disease is close to that of a non-smoker.